Domestic Violence Quotes To Give You Strength

 "She could just pack up and leave, but she does not visualize what's beyond ahead." - Núria Añó

-"Today I wore a pair of faded old jeans and a plain grey baggy shirt.
-I hadn't even taken a shower, and I did not put on an ounce of makeup.
-I grabbed a worn out black oversized jacket to cover myself with even though it is warm outside.
-I have made conscious decisions lately to look like less of what I felt a male would want to see.
+"Today I was dressed in faded old jeans and a plain grey baggy shirt.
+I didn’t take a shower, and I didn’t put on any makeup.
+I grabbed an old black oversized jacket to cover myself with despite the warm weather.
+I have made concrete decisions lately to look like less of what I felt a male would want to see.
 I want to disappear." - Sierra D. Waters

 Quotes About Why We Excuse Bad Behavior